Our Organizational History

 - volunteers who will organize circuit/zone rallies.

-- volunteers to create LFL-C convention booths and man them at Conventions and rallies.
+- volunteers to create and staff LFL-C convention booths at conventions and rallies.